What is BASIC?

 attached to the OS

-1964 at Dartmouth College.
-It was originally designed as the
+released in 1964 at Dartmouth College.
+It was originally designed

-Dartmouth Time Sharing System (DTSS) OS by Hungarian John Grorge
+for the Dartmouth Time Sharing System (DTSS) OS by Hungarian John

-right) and Thomas Eugene Kurtz.
-The original version of the
+Eugene Kurtz.
+The original version of the language was later

 For the fiftieth (50th) anniversary of the release of BASIC,